-- The BCFP has been providing supplemental food to low income families in south Davis County, Utah for over 35 years.
+The BCFP has been providing supplemental food to low income families in south Davis County, Utah for over 40 years.
 We began operating in the 1970s out of a small closet.
 Driven by need, we have expanded to now operate a 7,500 square foot warehouse and two refrigerated trucks.
 We receive and collect donated food from local grocery stores, the Utah Food Bank, local food producers and private individuals.
 We sort, organize, store and distribute over 2,000,000 pounds of food each year, without charge, to the low income families living in south Davis County.
-The number of clients we serve continues to increase 20-30% each year.
-In the past year alone, we served 1,465 families.
+In the past year alone, we served more than 1900 families.

 In providing supplemental food to our clients and learning about their individual needs, we have found that most face numerous obstacles and that providing supplemental food is not enough to alleviate their suffering and help them move towards greater self-sufficiency.
 In our quest to help address these issues, we found that there are existing programs and resources available but they were not being fully utilized due to lack of accessibility, lack of awareness of the programs, or inability to navigate the multiple facets of the enrollment process.
 With the addition of case management, beginning with an enhanced client intake process to identify any special needs or circumstances, we have begun creating measurable change beyond that of immediate hunger relief.
-We have arranged shelter for women threatened with domestic violence; assisted with meeting urgent dental needs; helped with transportation needs; assisted with enrollment in Davis Applied Technology Center (DATC); and arranged for affordable diabetes medication – quite probably saving an individual’s life.
+We have arranged shelter for women threatened with domestic violence; assisted with enrollment in Davis Applied Technology Center (DATC); partnered with DATC and area dentists to assist with meeting urgent dental needs; helped with transportation needs; and arranged for affordable diabetes medication – quite probably saving an individual’s life.

 Although we have grown substantially, we continue to be a volunteer-based organization with over 130 regular volunteers and hundreds of additional volunteers.
 Operations are overseen by an experienced and capable board of directors.
 Case managers now work with volunteers, clients, other service organizations, advocates and agencies to meet individuals’ immediate needs and help them begin their journey to self-sufficiency.

-- We increasingly collaborate with many associated organizations and key advocates so that we may better compliment each other’s efforts in meeting community needs and collectively promote community level change.
-BCFP was recently recognized by the Utah Food Bank as the 2010 Model Food Pantry from among over 150 food pantries in Utah.
+We increasingly collaborate with many associated organizations and key advocates so that we may better compliment each other’s efforts in meeting community needs and collectively promote community level change.
+BCFP has received Utah Food Bank awards for Model Food Pantry, Case Management and Outreach.